vivekkatial/HAQC/README.md

 In your notebook, Kernel -> Change Kernel.
 Your kernel should now be an option.

 <img src='images/jupyter-install.png'/>

+## Singularity

+This project leverages [Singularity](https://github.com/singularityhub/) to ensure the code is reproducible and manage dependencies.

+You can find the recipe for our container in `SingularityFile.def`.
+There are various apps for each different type of experiment we run,

+## CI/CD

+We use Github Actions for CI/CD.
+Everytime a PR is created, a test build of the singularity container runs.
+When merging into `main` we do a release of the container.

 ## Authors
 - Vivek Katial